Lawrence County, Kentucky

 Lawrence County is a county located in the U.S. state of Kentucky.
 As of the 2020 census, the population was 16,293.
 Its county seat is Louisa.
 The county is named for James Lawrence, and co-founded by Isaac Bolt, who served as a Lawrence County Commissioner and Justice of the Peace.
-Lawrence County is the home of bluegrass music and country music star Tyler Childers.
-It is the birthplace of the late Chief Justice of the United States Frederick Moore Vinson and former Kentucky Governor Paul E. Patton.
+It is the birthplace of country music star Tyler Childers, late Chief Justice of the United States Frederick Moore Vinson, and former Kentucky Governor Paul E. Patton.
 In regard to alcoholic beverage sales, Lawrence County is considered a "moist" county, meaning alcohol sales are only allowed within the city limits of Louisa.
-There are no alcohol sales within the rest of the county.
-Only two stores sell liquor (to prevent a monopoly), and most convenience stores sell beer and malted beverages.

 History

 Lawrence County was established in 1821 from land given by Floyd and Greenup Counties.
 Four courthouses have served Lawrence County; the first was completed in 1823.

+During the Civil War, 149 men from Lawrence County served in the Confederacy, while 638 men served the Union Army.
+Louisa was used as a Union Fort during the war overlooking the local area.

 Geography

 According to the United States Census Bureau, the county has a total area of 420 sqmi, of which 416 sqmi is land and 4.5 sqmi (1.1%) is water.

-The bridge from Louisa, in eastern Lawrence County, to Fort Gay, West Virginia is something of a geographic and architectural oddity.
+The bridge from Louisa, in eastern Lawrence County, to Fort Gay, West Virginia is a rare multi-way T-bridge.
 The quarter-mile concrete span spans across the Levisa Fork and the Tug River that come together and form the Big Sandy River, connects two states and has a right turn at its halfway point, which connects traffic to the Point Section neighborhood of Louisa.